mdowney421/md-full-stack-application/README.md

-# PumpedUp
-## a full-stack web application for logging workouts and reviewing key metrics
+# PumpedUp - *a full-stack web application for logging workouts and reviewing key metrics*

 ## Link to App on Heroku
 https://cryptic-reaches-48348.herokuapp.com/